Jay-En/kickstart/README.md

-# Kickstart - Rapid Boiler Plate for SLIM Frameworl
+# Kickstart - Rapid Boiler Plate for SLIM Framework

 Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application.
 This application uses the latest Slim 3 with the PHP-View template renderer.
 It also uses the Monolog logger.